threefoldtech/libp2p-relay/README.md

 Applications using the relay nodes and private network should NOT assume all traffic and connections are from trusted parties.
 Pre-shared private keys are known to leak and it is shared with multiple applications.

 A leaked PSK is not a problem either as long as the relaying functionality stays reliable.
 This does not mean one should hardcode it and submit it to a public github repository off course.

+## Release build

+The `release.sh` script builds a release version for linux/amd64 in a `dist` folder.